-With nearly 40 wineries, the Texas Hill Country Viticultural area encompasses a massive 15,000 square miles.
+With nearly 40 wineries, the Texas Hill Country viticultural area encompasses a massive 15,000 square miles.
 In the center of the wineries is the quaint German town of Fredericksburg, about one hour away from San Antonio, Texas.

 Like Instagram-worthy scenery?
-Then visit forty-six acre Becker Vineyards.
-Not only do they have gorgeous lavender fields, but also the tasting room is a replica of a German stone barn.
-But it’s not just looks with Becker; their 2004 Chardonnay Reserve was served at a 2006 White House dinner.
+Then visit forty six-acre Becker Vineyards.
+Not only does it have gorgeous lavender fields, but its tasting room is also a replica of a German stone barn.
+But it’s not just looks with Becker; its 2004 Chardonnay Reserve was served at a 2006 White House dinner.

 If you fancy yourself a food enthusiast or are traveling with one, then you’ll certainly want to put this Texas winery on your list.
 Each wine is perfectly paired with a small bite.
-The winery works closely with local chef, Chris Cook, founder of the San Antonio Chef Cooperatives, to create delectable bites to bring out the best nuances of each wine varietal.
-Think smoked salmon roulade wrapped in cucumber, to bring out nuances in each wine varietal.
+The winery works closely with local chef, Chris Cook, founder of the San Antonio Chef Cooperatives, to create delectable bites, such as smoked salmon roulade wrapped in cucumber, to bring out nuances in each wine varietal.

-This winery opened in the 1990s just outside of Fredericksburg by a couple who sold the winery to their children.
+This winery opened in the 1990s just outside of Fredericksburg by a couple that sold the winery to their children.
 Their children now run the winery and have since moved it to a more expansive facility in Stonewall, Texas.
 Owner Julie Kuhlken’s pride for her vineyard shines through as she tours the property and greets guests.

 The winery is named after the two founders, who have a combined 35 years experience under their belts.
 The owners are heavily involved in the business and often give tours themselves.
-Tours are daily and cost $20 per person, but reservations are recommended.
+Tours are daily and cost $20 per person, and reservations are recommended.

 The town of Fredericksburg, Texas makes a terrific home base for exploring the Texas wineries.
-Independent hotels like the Fredericksburg Inn complete with pool and hot tub are just steps away from Main Street’s independent shops and restaurants.
+Independent hotels like the Fredericksburg Inn, complete with pool and hot tub, are just steps away from Main Street’s independent shops and restaurants.